Total time 50 mins | Serves 4 | Mild

 1. CUT: Slice the red onion, cut the cauliflower into small florets, dice the carrots and cut the beans into quarters.

-3. PART COOK VEGETABLES: Using the now empty pan, mix spice Pack 1, oil, yoghurt, water, garlic & ginger, red onion, cauliflower and carrots.
+3. PART COOK VEGETABLES: Using the now empty pan, mix ground spices Pack 1, oil, yoghurt, water, garlic & ginger, red onion, cauliflower and carrots.
 Stir to cover the vegetables and cook on a medium heat for 5mins, occasionally removing the lid to stir.
 Remove the pan from the heat and stir in the green beans and peas.

-4. LAYER RICE ON TOP: With the vegetables in the pan, scatter on half the part cooked rice, then about half of the dried onions Pack 3.
+4. LAYER ON TOP: With the vegetables in the pan, scatter on half the part cooked rice, then about half of the dried onions Pack 3.
 Layer on the remainder of the rice and then the rest of Pack 3.
 Place small knobs of butter over the top.
 Don’t stir.

 Notes